Design Like a Pro | Part 2: Developing Dynamic HMI / SCADA Projects with Speed and Precision

 Upon connecting the necessary PLCs and databases, the next step is to lay out the basic framework of your project.
 In simple terms, this means the construction of the basic window that will serve as the skeleton on which the rest of the project will be built.

 Projects can vary, but typically the layout of a project framework will consist of a header area for the company logo and project identification information, an area for navigation, and a main area where the components of your project will be displayed.
 Taking the time to lay out a clear and organized framework for your project will make it clean, consistent, and user friendly.
+Looking at existing HMI examples is also a great way to get useful ideas when building a new project.

 Consistent Navigation Scheme